mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 only deals with Imperial felons.
 Most of the latter are guilty of extremely serious crimes, of which many carry the death penalty.
-These hardcore prisoners are detained in extremely high–security installations on asteroids, in remote areas or aboard ‘prison hulks’ created by gutting a surplus starship of its drives and weapons.
+These hardcore prisoners are detained in extremely high–security installations on asteroids, in remote areas or aboard 'prison hulks' created by gutting a surplus starship of its drives and weapons.
 Less dangerous perpetrators of significant crimes such as large– scale embezzlement are also detained in these installations.